Glauber Gluon Effects in Soft Collinear Factorization: Introduction.

+Subtraction of eikonalized couplings from definition of Glauber gluon modes is important in treatment of elastic scattering processes between collinear particles.
+Eikonalized part of couplings involving collinear particles should be viewed as soft and collinear and ultrasoft interactions of the collinear particles even if there are gluons with Glauber momenta.
+Especially, couplings between collinear particles and exchanged gluons eikonalize in active-spectator and active-active exchanges even if the exchanged gluons take Glauber momenta.
+Hence these exchanged gluons should be absorbed into dedition of collinear or soft gluons.
+This is confirmed by results in \cite{Rothstein:2016bsq}, in which ladder diagrams like those shown in Fig.(\ref{ladder}) were discussed.

+After the approximation (\ref{Glauberapp}), the subtraction dose not affect spectator-spectator type Glauber gluons in dimensional regularization scheme as dimensionless integral vanished in the scheme.
+Ladder diagrams of spectator-spectator Glauber exchanges as shown in Fig.\ref{ss} are discussed in \cite{Rothstein:2016bsq}.

+According to calculations in \cite{Rothstein:2016bsq}, these ladder diagrams cancel out for processes inclusive enough.
+Particles exchanged between spectators and active particles are absent in Fig.\ref{ss}.
+Thus coherence between spectators and active particles is trivial in these discussions.
+In this paper, we would like to prove that cancellation of spectator-spectator Glauber exchanges is not affected by spectator-active coherence for inclusive processes.

 The paper is organized as follows.
-In Sec.\ref{SCETg}, we describe the property of Glauber gluons and add them into SCET action.
-Power counting for couplings between Glauber gluons and other particles is also presented in this section.
-In Sec.\ref{sspectator}, we prove the cancellation of interactions after the hard collision in processes inclusive enough.
-We also discuss characters of couplings between Glauber gluons and collinear particles in this section.
-It is proved that effects of these couplings cancel out in processes considered here except for that Glauber gluons couple to collinear gluons at vertexes adjacent to the final cut or hard vertex.
-In Sec.\ref{absorption}, we consider Glauber gluons exchange between collinear particles.
-While neglecting couplings between Glauber gluons and soft particles, we prove that effects of elastic scattering between spectators cancel out in processes considered here.
-We also discuss the possibility of absorbing Glauber gluon effects into Wilson lines of soft gluons and collinear gluons.
+In Sec.\ref{SCETg}, we add Glauber gluons into SCET action.
+Power counting for couplings involving Glauber gluons is also presented in this section.
+In Sec.\ref{sspectator}, we prove the cancellation of interactions after the hard collision for processes inclusive enough.
+In Sec.\ref{AG}, we consider couplings between active particles and Glauber gluons.
+We prove the eikonalization of these couplings and explain why these couplings are equivalent to zero bins of soft and collinear couplings of active particles.
+In Sec.\ref{canSS}, we prove the cancellation of spectator-spectator Glauber exchanges for processes inclusive enough.
+We exclude the influence of spectator-active coherence by proving that the coherence should occur before spectator-spectator Glauber exchanges.
+Hence the summation over final spectators without affecting spectator-active coherence is enough for cancellation of spectator-spectator Glauber exchanges.
+In Sec.\ref{cangrpah}, we explain how our operator skills are related to graphic cancellation of spectator-spectator Glauber exchanges in \cite{B:1985,CSS:1985,CSS:1988}.
 Our conclusions and some discussions are presented in Sec.\ref{conc}.